cokelaer/sphinx_tutorial/source/doctest.rst

 +SKIP option
 -------------
-Now, you may say that
-you do not know the expecting result or do not care about it.
-In such case, add this comment:
+Now, you may say that you do not know the expecting result or do not care about it or it may be random.
+In such case, you ant to skip the correctness of the output.
+Add this comment:
 **#doctest: +SKIP**